 List of works:

-Thomas Geiger.
-Hand of Sands.
-“I carry a hand full of sand with me until the sand has disappeared completely” 2016
+1. Thomas Geiger.
+“I carry a hand full of sand with me until the sand has disappeared completely.”
+2016

 3. Kah Bee Chow 圈.
 Tube, water, air, water pump, plastic container, laser cut acrylic stands, engraved acrylic coins.
 2016

 As shown at Goya Curtain, Tokyo, November 2016

 The title is the chinese character 圈, which means, among other things, a circle, ring, loop, to encircle, enclose.

 4. Angelo Plessas, promo for “The Eternal Internet Brother/Sisterhood 5”, 2016